Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Centrality Measures

 The above characterization, apart from giving a definitive answer to Question I, it provides a useful tool for establishing inexpressibility results.
-To show that a centrality measure $\Ce$ is not a subgraph motif measure it suffices to show that there exists an integer $n>0$ such that $|\val{}{n}(\Ce)| > n+1$.
-For example, in the case of closeness, we can show that $|\val{}{5}(\closeness)| > 6$, and therefore:
+To show that a centrality measure $\Ce$ is not a subgraph-based measure it suffices to show that there exists an integer $n>0$ such that $|\val{}{n}(\Ce)| > n+1$.
+For example, we can show that $|\val{}{5}(\closeness)| > 6$, and therefore: